History of Wisconsin: Civil War

 Wisconsin enrolled 91,379 soldiers in the Union Army during the American Civil War.
 272 of enlisted Wisconsin troops were African American, with the rest being white.
 Of these, 3,794 were killed in action or mortally wounded, 8,022 died of disease, and 400 were killed in accidents.
 The total mortality was 12,216 men, about 13.4 percent of total enlistments.
 Many soldiers trained at Camp Randall currently the site of the University of Wisconsin's athletic stadium.

 The draft implemented by President Lincoln in 1862 was unpopular in some Wisconsin communities, particularly among German and Luxembourgish immigrants.
 In November 1862, draft riots broke out in Milwaukee, Port Washington, and West Bend, which were quelled by deploying U.S. troops in the cities.

 Most Wisconsin troops served in the western theater, although several Wisconsin regiments fought in the east, such as the 2nd Wisconsin Volunteer Infantry Regiment, 6th Wisconsin Volunteer Infantry Regiment, and 7th Wisconsin Volunteer Infantry Regiment, which formed part of the Iron Brigade.
-These three regiments fought in the Northern Virginia Campaign, the Maryland Campaign, the Battle of Fredericksburg, the Battle of Chancellorsville, the Gettysburg Campaign, the Battle of Mine Run, the Overland Campaign, the Siege of Petersburg, and the Appomattox Campaign.
+These three regiments fought in the Northern Virginia Campaign, the Maryland Campaign, the Battle of Fredericksburg, the Battle of Chancellorsville, the Gettysburg campaign, the Battle of Mine Run, the Overland Campaign, the Siege of Petersburg, and the Appomattox Campaign.

 The 8th Wisconsin Volunteer Infantry Regiment, which fought in the western theater of war, is also worthy of mention, having fought at the Battle of Iuka, the Siege of Vicksburg, the Red River Campaign, and the Battle of Nashville.
-The 8th Wisconsin is also known for its mascot, Old Abe.
+The 8th Wisconsin is also known for its mascot, a bald eagle named Old Abe.